 5. See if there is anything you can do to help.

-When you are struggling with the prickly person, stop and ask God to help you to not only respond the right way, but also to show you what He has for you to learn through the difficult relationship or situation.
+When you are struggling with how to love that prickly person, stop and ask God to help.
+He can help you to not only respond the right way but also show you what He has for you to learn through that difficult relationship or situation.

 For more help on this topic, I share what some common triggers are for the prickly person (read 6 Of The Most Common Triggers For Prickly People Here).
 You’ll also find encouragement and tips in How Do You Live With A Prickly Person?